 The African Diaspora of the Indian Ocean

 Few need introducing to the Western movement of slaves from Africa across the Atlantic Ocean.
 Much has been documented and studied of about this horrific piece of history.
 But this wasn’t the only slave route that existed; a far older eastern movement of slaves was forcibly taking people to the opposite side of the world.
-Between the first and 20th century, beginning with Arabs and the Ottomans, and later continued by the Portuguese, the Dutch and the British, an estimated 4 million African’s were taken from their homes, mostly in East Africa, and across the Indian Ocean.
+Between the first and 20th century, beginning with Arabs and the Ottomans, and later continued by the Portuguese, the Dutch, French and the British, an estimated 4 million African’s were taken from their homes, mostly in East Africa, and across the Indian Ocean.

 During this time there was also a voluntary migration of African’s as travelers and traders to countries around the peripheries of the Indian Ocean and further east.
-India and Pakistan were major destinations for the African slaves who were favoured by the Maharajah’s, admiring their physical strength and loyalty, and who, continuously feuding with each other, needed protection.
-As well as soldiers or bodyguards they worked for the wealthy or colonial powers of the time as domestic slaves, concubines, agricultural workers, wet nurses.
+India and Pakistan were major destinations for African slaves who were favoured by the warring Maharajah’s, admiring their physical strength and loyalty, and who, continuously feuding with each other, needed protection.
+As well as soldiers or bodyguards African’s worked for the wealthy or colonial powers of the time as domestic slaves, concubines, agricultural workers, wet nurses.
 With the abolition of the slavery, came the end of this horrific mass forced movement of people around the mid-nineteenth century.

-At the time of abolition they were freed by their owners, or they had already earned their own freedom, but were unable to return to their motherland.
+At the time of abolition slaves were freed by their owners, or they had already earned their own freedom, but were unable to return to their homeland.
 So they stayed and formed their own communities, becoming part of South Asia’s complex cobweb of cultures.
 Whilst many aspects of their African ancestry have disappeared as they have become assimilated in to their host countries society, some remain.
 Many retain their African appearance and all have a passion for music and dance, which retains a truly African style and rhythm.